Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Introduction

-The structure of this paper is as follows: Section \ref{sec:model} introduces the mathematical model, outlining the characteristics of market participants and the auction's clearing price rule.
-Section \ref{sec:principalagent} presents the principal-agent framework, with Section \ref{sec:agentprb} detailing the agent's problem, Section \ref{sec:nash} discussing the competition among agents, and Section \ref{sec:principalprb} focusing on the exchange's problem to design optimal optimal rebates and transaction fees policies.
-Section \ref{sec:neural} applies the Deep BSDE method to solve and visualize the optimal solution.
+The remainder of this paper is organized as follows.
+Section \ref{sec:model} introduces the mathematical model, outlining the characteristics of market participants and the rules governing the auction's clearing price.
+Section \ref{sec:principalagent} formulates the principal-agent framework.
+Within this framework, Section \ref{sec:agentprb} details the strategic agents' optimization problem, Section \ref{sec:nash} establishes the Nash equilibrium driving the competition among agents, and Section \ref{sec:principalprb} focuses on the exchange's problem of designing the optimal rebate and transaction fee policies.
+Finally, Section \ref{sec:neural} details the application of the Deep BSDE method to numerically compute and illustrate the optimal market design.
+The proofs of the technical lemmas are deferred to the appendix.